Do you know what happens at 7:25am, on February 2? Your preschooler will know after reading some of these fun Groundhog Day books below.

 The Great Fuzz Frenzy by Janet Stevens

 The Great Fuzz Frenzy is not about groundhogs, but about their cousins the prairie dogs.
-However, Groundhogs Day is always my favorite time to read this book.
+However, Groundhog Day is always my favorite time to read this book.
 It’s a comical story about what happens to a group of prairie dogs when a dog drops a tennis ball in their hole.
-This is a fun, silly book preschoolers will love!
+This is a funny, silly book preschoolers love!

 Be sure to also check out: